 The saw is operated to demonstrate pioneer lumbering techniques for our visitors.
 We cut mostly softwoods (pine and cedar) and that wood is available for purchase.
 Occasionally, we have some hardwood, such as maple and basswood.
 We also do custom sawing, cutting to exact customer specifications.
 With the installation of the solar powered kiln, we now have kiln dried wood for sale.
-For further information about custom sawing and about our current inventory of lumber please contact Bob Rehder.
+For further information about custom sawing and about our current inventory of lumber please contact Alex McCubbin.

 A hundred years ago, fresh cut lumber was air-dried outdoors.
 Depending on the type of wood, the drying process ranged from 6 months to two years.
 Wood must be dried before it can be machined into finished lumber.